PostHog/posthog.com/contents/handbook/engineering/beginners-guide/notes/kea.md

 ## Defaults

-- Allows you to specifiy default values instead of doing them in the reducers
+- Allows you to specify default values instead of doing them in the reducers
 - Defaults may be a function as well to calculate the default values

 ## Connecting kea logic together